Tyelab/AlphaClass/README.md

 ```

 ## Organization of output h5 file
 The main output of the video inference is a data.h5 file.
-This file contains outputs for each frame and its form depends on the number of labels and how many overlapping labels are present in your dataset.
+This file contains outputs for each frame and its specific form depends on the number of labels and how many overlapping labels are present in your dataset.
 1. `points`
 2. `time`
 3. `confs`

+We have provided an h5_to_csv.py file to convert this data to a more easily useable format for viewing detected labels across videos.  [add function]